F5Networks/f5-appsvcs-templates/docs/userguide/application-deployment.rst

 .. image:: View_Rendered.png
    :width: 350
 |
-| Clicking on Submit will start a deployment job.
+| Clicking on Deploy will start a deployment job.
 | The current status of the job can be found on the *History* tab.

 Deploy using the FAST API